polybar/polybar/doc/user/modules/tray.rst

   .. note::
-    This only affects the color of the individual icons and not the space in between, changing this setting will likely not look good.
+    This only affects the color of the individual icons and not the space in between, changing this setting to anything else than the bar background will likely not look good.

   :type: |type-color|
   :default: ``${root.background}``

 .. poly-setting:: tray-foreground

-  Tray icon color hint
+  Tray icon color

-  This serves as a hint to the tray icon application what color to use for the icon.
+  This serves as a hint to the tray icon application for which color to use for the icon.

   This is not guaranteed to have any effect (likely only in GTK3) because it targets a non-standard part of the `system tray protocol <systray-spec_>`_ by